# #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or emailmedia relations.

-Authors: Eike Nagel, M.D., of University Hospital Frankfurt in Germany, is the corresponding author.
+Authors: Samantha Frank, M.D., of the University of Connecticut School of Medicine in Farmington, is the corresponding author.

 Editor’s Note: The article includes conflict of interest and funding/support disclosures.
 Please see the article for additional information, including other authors, author contributions and affiliations, conflicts of interest and financial disclosures, and funding and support.